kilpkonn/msc-thesis/main.typ

 Average execution can also be criticized of being irrelevant.
 Having the IDE freeze for a second once in a while is not acceptable even if at other times the algorithm is very fast.
 To also consider the worst case performance we have decided to also measure latency.
+However, we must note that we only measure the latency of our algorithm.
+While using the tool in the IDE the latency is bigger due to LSP communication and IDE also taking some time.
+We only measure the latency of our algorithm as other sources of latency are outside of our control and highly dependent on the environment.

 ==== Usability
 This sections is based on a personal experience of the author and may therefore not reflect the average user very well.